MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 - No unlisted private groups or external groups, because those groups are not currently connectable.

 > [!NOTE]
-> If you receive an error code during the alignment process for Native Mode, you can refer to the [error codes](#error-codes) section below for more information.
+> If you receive an error code during the alignment process for Native Mode, you can refer to the [Error Codes](#error-codes) section below for more information.

 ### What is required for me to be in Native Mode for Microsoft 365 in Yammer?